fmidev/sasse-era5-smartmet-grid/README.md

-# How in the…
+# What in the…

+All this is for creating contours out of ERA5 data and storing results in a database.

 In short:

-* Start EC2 instance
+* Start an EC2 instance in Amazon AWS
+* Log in with ssh
 * Create folder for era5-data
-* Copy some data there
+* Copy some grib2-data there
 * Set ownership to era5-data-directory
 * Clone codes from GitHub
-* Build images
+* Build Docker images
-* Start services
+* Start containers with docker-compose
 * Read data to Redis
 * Do things with smartmet-server